Northwest Missouri State Bearcats football: 1999

-In 1999 Northwest defeated Carson-Newman College 58–52 in four overtimes to defend the title.
+In 1999, the Bearcats defeated the Carson–Newman Eagles 58–52 in four overtimes to defend the title.
 The game was the longest in NCAA football playoff history in number of extra periods, surpassing six contests that were extended by three overtimes.
 The broadcast analyst on ESPN called it the best college football game he'd ever seen.
 The game solidified ESPN's interest in Division II football, prompting ESPN to cover the semi-final games.

 2005

-In 2005 the Bearcats were a Cinderella team, ranked 22nd at the start of the playoffs, but they won all of their playoff games on the road until reaching the finals against Grand Valley State University.
+In 2005 the Bearcats were a cinderella team, ranked 22nd at the start of the playoffs, but they won all of their playoff games on the road until reaching the finals against the Grand Valley State Lakers.
 Northwest led the game until the closing minutes and still almost pulled the game out.
-The Cinderella nature of Northwest coming from 22nd to challenge the #1 team in the final has been evoked as a weakness of the Bowl Championship Series, where such a run would be impossible.
+The Cinderella nature of Northwest coming from #22 to challenge the #1 team in the final has been evoked as a weakness of the Bowl Championship Series, where such a run would be impossible.

 2006

 In the 2006 regular season the Bearcats went undefeated at 11–0.
-In their third playoff game, a game played against Bloomsburg University, ESPNU televised the game live from Maryville.
+In their third playoff game, a game played against the Bloomsburg Huskies, ESPNU televised the game live from Maryville.
 This was the first nationally televised game from Bearcat Stadium.
 The game was also the first time that temporary lights (provided by ESPN) were used at Bearcat Stadium, its lights having been removed in 1977.
-The Bearcats went 3–0 in the playoffs, thus earning a rematch against the Grand Valley State University Lakers in the NCAA Division II National Championship Game at Florence, Alabama, on December 16, 2006.
-The Bearcats fell to GVSU 17–14 after turning the ball over four times during the game.
+The Bearcats went 3–0 in the playoffs, thus earning a rematch against the Grand Valley State Lakers in the NCAA Division II National Championship Game at Florence, Alabama, on December 16, 2006.
+The Bearcats fell to the Lakers 17–14 after turning the ball over four times during the game.